Hurongyao/TIMEADDM/README.md

 ## Result

-We  use dataset PSM for testing demonstration, you can run it directly and get the corresponding result.
+We  use dataset PSM for testing demonstration, you can run main.py directly and get the corresponding result.